Ho Ho Lun: Asian independent circuit (2010–present)

 Ho Ho Lun's first match outside Hong Kong took place for Taiwan Wrestling Taipei (TWT) at an event held in Taiwan in 2010.
 Since 2010, Lun has wrestled for many other companies in Taiwan including Impact Wrestling Love (IWL) and New Taiwan Wrestling (NTW).
 Lun has challenged for the NTW Tag Team Championship on multiple occasions.
 In 2014 and 2015, Ho Ho Lun toured in Chongqing, China for Crazy League Pro Wrestling.
 He is also a regular roster member of mainland China based wrestling companies China Wrestling Entertainment (CWE) and Middle Kingdom Wrestling (MKW).
 In August 2017, he worked with a casino complex in Macau and established Macau Wrestling Association (MWA).
-Alongside with a number of Hong Kong wrestlers, the MWA also had a team of Mexican wrestlers.
+Alongside a number of Hong Kong wrestlers, the MWA also had a team of Mexican wrestlers.
 He wrestled in shows everyday until the MWA decided to fold up in January 2018.
 On 17 March 2018, he defeated Sam Gradwell, Buffa and Gao Yuan in a 4-way match to become the first ever Guangzhou-based wrestling promotion King of Pro Wrestling (KOPW) Champion.
-In early 2019, he is appointed as the producer for Extreme Wrestling Entertainment (EWE) in Macau.
-They held a one-off show in Broadway Theater in Macau which feature a number of Japanese, American and Chinese talents.
 In the same year, he start wrestling for Manila Wrestling Federation in the Philippines where he become a regular roster.
 On 27 July 2019, he defeated Robin Sane to become MWF Champion.
 Ho Ho Lun wrestled for Singaporean promotion, Ring of Rebirth, teaming with Big T, however losing to the duo of Erfie and DJ Kal, in August 2022.

+Development of Professional Wrestling in Macau (2017–2019)

+In 2017, Lun expanded his promotional efforts into Macau, collaborating with Rosco Entertainment to establish a consistent professional wrestling presence in the region.
+Operating out of the Golden Dragon Hotel, he served as both a producer and an active competitor for the Macau Wrestling Association (MWA), where he oversaw the production of daily wrestling events.
+These daily shows ran until early 2018 and featured a diverse roster of athletes, including wrestlers from Hong Kong and Mexico.

+Lun reached a significant milestone in the Macau market in 2018 by partnering with Cai Liangcan, an Olympic gold medalist and a prominent figure in the local martial arts community.
+Together, they produced Extreme Wrestling Entertainment (EWE), a major event held at the Broadway Macau.
+On January 22, 2019, the production achieved considerable commercial success, drawing a live audience of over 3,000 spectators and attracting more than one million viewers through digital live streaming.
+In the event's main event, Lun teamed with Cai Liangcan to defeat the team led by Japanese veteran and former World Heavyweight Champion Ryoji Sai.